 three four five days to finish.
 (Below, I list of some of the topics that bounced around my head in the process.
 It’s kinda funny, actually.)

-I was pretty discouraged, as I get sometimes.
-Building a name for oneself as a writer is not for the faint-of-heart.
+I was pretty discouraged.
+Building a name for oneself as a writer is not for the faint of heart.
 And the pandemic adds another layer.

 The pandemic adds to our already-full plates.

 I think it’s because every day—every hour and minute, for some of us—we’re facing existential questions about our lives, the future of our country, even the future of humanity and this planet.
 My husband and I have gone so far as to give each other “if I get COVID” instructions above and beyond our advanced directives.
 Mine was: find a way to get my memoir published posthumously.

 Many of our deepest existential questions have no easy answer, if they have an answer at all.
 The whys and hows just bounce around our brains until they fall in a black hole, only to pop up again the next time we ask.